justin-hale/moonfall-recaps/content/sessions/interlude-4.md

 - Smokes a corncob pipe
 - Plays with only two strings on his banjo

-**Hellasana** is openly critical of his musical abilities, while the others attempt to gather information about their quest.
+**Helisanna** is openly critical of his musical abilities, while the others attempt to gather information about their quest.

 #### Information Gathering